 Here’s how I made an effort to get better at sales calls:

-Eventually, after following this process I got pretty good at sales!
-Whereas we used to sign contracts with 30% of companies we got on the phone with, that number is now around 60%.
-The best part of it all though is I no longer get nervous for these calls.
+Eventually, after following this process, I got pretty good at sales!
+Whereas we used to sign contracts with 30 percent of companies we got on the phone with, that number is now around 60 percent.
+The best part of it all though is I no longer get nervous about these calls.
 They’re just another necessary part of growing our business.
-If you’re nervous about a call, just try to remember that the call will not go worse than some of my calls did!
+If you’re nervous about a call, just try to remember that the call won’t go worse than some of my calls did!

 I had a decent response rate so I would travel all over NYC to these coffee meetings.
 They were rarely productive and that was entirely on me.
 The people I was talking to were not the people I needed to be talking to (so poor lead qualification on my part), and I was a bit aimless in these meetings so I would spend half my day on two meetings largely just shooting the shit.

 I was able to convince myself that I had a productive day but in hindsight, I learned little and didn’t move the ball forward in terms of idea validation!
 Another example of this is spending time in the early days on things that don’t really matter yet like logo design.

 Your goal when you have a product idea is to get a sense of whether the people you’re building for will use that product and if it solves a real pain point.
 If you’re doing things that aren’t in service of that, you’re likely wasting your time.